 In light of recent complaints about privacy, schools should cut back on Google product use

-with the Federal Trade Commission (FTC) on Dec.
+The Electronic Frontier Foundation (EFF), a nonprofit organization, filed a complaint with the Federal Trade Commission (FTC) on Dec.
 1, 2015 about the lack of privacy students are afforded when using Google's Chromebooks and Google Apps for Education in school.
 The EFF accused Google of data mining students, or collecting and analyzing information from their use of the Google products provided by their education system.
 In Montgomery County Schools (MCPS), a county which uses multiple Google products, teachers should be wary of using Google products, particularly for out-of-class assignments.

 Last year, MCPS created Google accounts for students, providing access to Google Apps for Education.
 The county then used these accounts for new Chromebooks in various classrooms throughout the county.
 In MCPS, Chromebooks are currently being used in high school social studies classes, and several third, fifth, and sixth grade classes as well.
 While the Chromebooks gained notoriety as the means of taking the Partnership for Assessment of Readiness for College and Careers (PARCC) tests, they are often used in several social studies classes for note-taking and in-class research.
 Many teachers also use the Google Classroom feature of the county's Google accounts to send information to and receive work from students at home.